sagemath/trac_to_gh/Issue 3287.md

 # Issue 3287: [with patch; needs review] worksheet.py -- doctest failure blocking a release

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3287

 Original creator: was